Using Design to Solve Wicked Problems

 3. If their commission are on hold for any reason, change the pay date to a status that indicates that change

-Here’s an image of what that might look like:
+Here’s an early exploration of what that might look like:

 Outro